go-gorp/gorp/README.md

 gorp uses reflection to construct SQL queries and bind parameters.
 See the BenchmarkNativeCrud vs BenchmarkGorpCrud in gorp_test.go for a simple perf test.
 On my MacBook Pro gorp is about 2-3% slower than hand written SQL.

+## Pull requests / Contributions

+Contributions are very welcome.
+Please follow these guidelines:

+* Fork the `develop` branch and issue pull requests targeting the `develop` branch
+  * If you don't do this, I'll likely cherry pick your commit into develop
+* If you are adding an enhancement, please open an issue first with your proposed change.
+* Changes that break backwards compatibility in the public API are only accepted after we discuss on a GitHub issue for a while.

+Thanks!

 ## Contributors

 * matthias-margush - column aliasing via tags